 When physically mounting the hardware, use the built in brackets to adjust the vertical and horizontal chains.
 Some Ubiquiti devices, such as the NanoStation 5AC and Loco don't have the ability for adjustment, but other devices do.

 Aim for a good signal, anything over -70 dBm is considered not good and anything under -30 dBm can be too strong for the dishes.
-Try lowering the power to overcome this, and staying within those boundaries.
+Try lowering the power to overcome this, and try to stay within those boundaries.

 Frequency